PIH/openmrs-pwa-apzu-ic3/README.md

 version of React Components).

 Create a file "cypress.env.local" at the root level of this repo which sets two environmental variables for the username and password you will be using to connect to the server (for example, the username and password of a user on Bwenzi).
-If you want to log into a location other than Danbe, you can set the name and uuid of the location as well.
+If you want to log into a location other than Dambe, you can set the name and uuid of the location as well.

 ```